NicholasNeuteufel/ViolenceAgainstWomen/README.md

 STEP 2: The "Missing" Statistics--trying to predict missing data

-A) Experimentally -- COMPLETE-ish
+A) Experimentally -- COMPLETE

 a) Random Forests (RF) -- complete (see ExperimentingDataImputation)

-B) Empirically -- NEXT STEP
+B) Empirically -- COMPLETE-ish

-a) Using older data from WDI to fill-in incomplete cases (NAs)
+a) Using older data from WDI to fill-in incomplete cases (NAs) -- COMPLETE

-b) Comparing empirical data to RF predicted imputation
+b) Comparing empirical data to RF predicted imputation (pending C(a))

 C) Overall